Current Recruitment Needs

 2. Raid Times.
 Based on current availability, we raid Wednesday and Saturday from 8pm to 11pm ET, with mythic dungeon runs and other guild-hosted events happening randomly throughout the week.

 a.
-Group invites will begin 15-20 minutes before the scheduled raid time, with first pull beginning no later than 15 minutes after scheduled start time.
+Group invites ideally begin 5-10 minutes before the scheduled raid time, with first pull beginning within 15 minutes of the scheduled start time.

 b.
 If this schedule does not work for you, speak with the guild or raid leader—we can always reassess group availability for alternative days/times.